+Course Title Behavioral Science & Decision-Making With Modern Technology

+Course Code DIS511

+Course Type Elective

+Level Postgraduate

-Course Title Behavioral Science & Decision-Making with Modern Technology Course Code DIS511 Course Type Elective Level Postgraduate Year / Semester 1 st / 2 nd ECTS 7.5 Lectures / week 1 Laboratories / week - Course Purpose and Objectives This course serves as a guide for strengthening decision-making and problem-solving skills in the modern professional environment, using science-based techniques, behaviorally-infused research methods and technology tools.
+Year / Semester 1 st / 2 nd

+ECTS 7.5 Lectures / week

+Course Purpose and Objectives This course serves as a guide for strengthening decision-making and problem- solving skills in the modern professional environment, using science-based techniques, behaviorally-infused research methods and technology tools.
 Based on findings at the cross of managerial decision science and behavioral economics, the course provides students with an applicable understanding of how people make decisions, what drives us, the predictable errors in our cognitive thinking and how we can be nudged to improve our decisions.
 Drawing from the behavioral science field, the course examines ways in which decision-makers can: (1) improve their own decisions and (2) help those around them (teammates, managers, customers, suppliers etc.) make better decisions, ethically.

-Learning Outcomes CLO1.
+Learning Outcomes 1.
+Knowled vledge CLO1.
 Explain cognitive, psychological and social factors influencing decision-making in specific contexts.
 CLO2.
-Analyze the use of cutting-edge models and technology-enabled tools, including AI, used by established companies for making decisions and solving problems.
-CLO3.
-Compare the advantages and disadvantages of different methods and tools for making decisions within an organization.
+Analyze the use of cutting-edge models and technology-enabled tools by established companies for making decisions and solving problems.